kidscan! Program - Rex Cancer Center

 What is kidscan!?

-kidscan! is a special family support program designed for families with children ages up to 18 years of age who have a parent, grandparent or caregiver diagnosed with cancer.
+kidscan! is a special family support program designed for families with children 6 to 18 years old who have a parent, grandparent or caregiver diagnosed with cancer.

 Who can join?

 The kidscan! program provides support to the entire family by offering four unique support sessions simultaneously in separate spaces: children, teens, adults facing cancer and adults supporting a family member with cancer.